alpapana/lumisaver/README.md

-# Automated per-LS anomaly detection
+# Automated per-LS anomaly detection tool

 This repository contains the code necessary to perform a per-LS automated anomaly detection via Autoencoders.